philipfweiss/autoportrait/README.md

 ## How it works

-The pipeline has three phases: analysis (what does the image contain), planning (every mark and its timestamp), and playback (replay the plan against a clock).
-Because planning happens up front, seeking and reproducibility come for free.
+To make an autoportrait image, the image is pipelined in three phases: analysis (what does the image contain), planning (every mark and its timestamp), and playback (replay the plan against a clock).

 <p align="center">
   <img src="docs/media/stages.png" alt="Fifteen stages of the painting: early sketch, full sketch, figure washes over the drawing, background arriving, the finished painting." />